 You might ask the question, "Why has Peter exploded in such a fury on these false prophets and false teachers?"
-And the answer is because he is a pastor.
-Because he has been given by the Lord Himself the task of shepherding the Master's sheep.
+And the answer is because he is a pastor, because he has been given by the Lord Himself the task of shepherding the Master's sheep.
 When Peter receives his second calling into the ministry after his defection, which calling is recorded in John 21, three times Jesus said, "Feed My sheep, feed My lambs, feed My sheep."
 From the very outset, Peter was called to be a shepherd who fed the sheep.
-And he is utterly irate about false shepherds who are feeding poison to the sheep.
+He is utterly irate about false shepherds who are feeding poison to the sheep.

-And so here you have the man of God exhibiting a pastoral passion for truth and holiness.
-And if we ask the question...why has he exploded in such fury on false prophets, it is because he is the true shepherd, and they are the false shepherds who intend to poison and destroy his flock.
+So here you have the man of God exhibiting a pastoral passion for truth and holiness.
+If we ask the question: Why has he exploded in such fury on false prophets?
+It is because he is the true shepherd, and they are the false shepherds who intend to poison and destroy his flock.
 And I want you to keep in mind that the description given in this text to be assigned to false prophets and false teachers in Peter's day is equally fit for the false teachers of our day as well.

 But even so, after reading the first ten verses, as strong as that language is, by the time we reach the middle of verse 10 we might expect Peter to slow down a little bit, but he doesn't.
 It's almost as if he's just getting started in the first ten verses through 10a, and then in 10b he really lets the fury of God unleash itself.
 These hellish, irrational, passionate, instinctive, self-indulgent animals need more words of divine denunciation and he has more to give.

-And so, as Peter gives this blistering diatribe against the false teachers, as he colors in the portrait, we're going to notice several points.
+So, as Peter gives this blistering diatribe against the false teachers, as he colors in the portrait, we're going to notice several points.
 And tonight I want to give you the first two.
-Number one, their presumption...their presumption.
-And as you listen to what I say, you want to stretch yourself a little beyond what I say as I try to unfold the text and see where you can apply this.
+Number one, their presumption, their presumption.
+And as you listen to what I say, you’ll want to stretch yourself a little beyond what I say as I try to unfold the text and see where you can apply this.
 You've been exposed to false teachers in our day and time, probably in many ways more than people in the past because of media.
 And you see if you can't sense some familiar characteristics as we look at this matter of their presumption.
 We're going to get a little bit technical as we go through this text because it has some difficulties in it.
-I don't want you to get trapped in that, I want you to be thinking about how it applies.
+I don't want you to get trapped in that.
+I want you to be thinking about how it applies.

 And then he adds, self-willed.
 That's an adjective.
-And if there were a noun for that word it would be used but there isn't one so he chooses an adjective, self-willed, self-pleasers.
+If there were a noun for that word it would be used but there isn't one so he chooses an adjective, self-willed, self-pleasers.
 This means they are obstinate.
 They're stubborn.
 They're arrogant and they are determined in their own way.
-And nothing will stop them, nothing...not the truth, not the lordship of Jesus Christ, nothing.
+And nothing will stop them, nothing, not the truth, not the lordship of Jesus Christ, nothing.
 And you get the feeling here that Peter is almost aghast at their unbelievable presumption.

 Now that particular statement in the original text has many, many interpretations historically.
 People have interpreted it in a number of different ways.
 But I really do believe that the best interpretation of it obviously was held by those who translated the New American Standard because they follow that line.
 And the best way to see it is exactly the way it is translated right here in verse 10 in the New American Standard, "They do not tremble when they revile angelic majesties."

-So what's the practicality of that?
+So how do...
+What's the practicality of that?
 Well it could be applied to the foolishness of Halloween, say, where we laughingly, mockingly dress up like Satan or some kind of supernatural being or creature that tends to be a cartoon replica of some beings that are very seriously to be treated and not lightly.
-It can be applied to the daring foolish recklessness of the Charismatic demon chasers, who presumptuously blaspheme demonic majesties.
+It can be applied to the daring, foolish recklessness of the Charismatic demon chasers, who presumptuously blaspheme demonic majesties.
 I was recently reading in a Wall Street Journal, you may have read the article, about the Phoenix First Assembly of God where they sell T-shirts that say on the front of them, "Kick Satan's,” you fill in the blank.
 That's foolish.
-Prayer groups in contemporary Charismatic Movement wearing combat fatigues to beat up on Satan as if they were a military army.
+Prayer groups in contemporary charismatic movement wearing combat fatigues to beat up on Satan as if they were a military army.
 Bold, arrogant, self-willed false teachers underestimate the power of Satan and they underestimate the dignity of the host of angelic majesties and they think they are stronger than demons.
 They repudiate their power.
 They mock their dignity.
 They insult them and they slander them and they assume that there will be no retaliation because there's a certain kind of invincibility that they have.

 And in contrast, look what he says in verse 11, "Whereas angels," and anytime you see the word "angels," reference to the angels of God, used without a modifier, without an adjective, without a descriptive, it always in the New Testament refers to the good, holy angels.
 "The holy angels who are greater in might and power."
 Greater than who?
 Well certainly greater than us, right?
 And certainly greater than the fallen angels.
 "Do not bring a reviling judgment against them before the Lord."